DukeWilki/Budget-Tracker/README.md

 * Please respect the authors request if they do not want contributions on this project.

 ## Testing Instructions
-To test, follow the above installation instructuions and test on your local server.
+To test, follow the above 'local' installation instructuions and test on your local server.
 Make sure all bugs are solved prior to git push and record all changes made.

 ## Questions
 Conatct me on gitHub at https://github.com/dukewilki for any questions about Budget-Tracker.